-Dorothea Lange (1895-1965) – A documentary photographer and photojournalist, Lange is best known for her Depression-era work for the Farm Security Administration (FSA).
+Dorothea Lange, a documentary photographer, and photojournalist is best known for her Depression-era work for the Farm Security Administration (FSA).
 Lange’s photographs humanized the consequences of the Great Depression and influenced the development of documentary photography.

-Born on May 26, 1895, in Hoboken, New Jersey, she was originally named Dorothea Margaretta Nutzhorn at birth.
+Born on May 26, 1895, in Hoboken, New Jersey, she was initially named Dorothea Margaretta Nutzhorn at birth.
 Her early life was not easy, as she contracted polio at the age of seven, which left her with a weakened right leg and a permanent limp.
-Another traumatic event occurred when she was 12 years old and her father abandoned the family.
-It was after this, that she dropped her middle name and assumed her mother’s maiden name.
+Another traumatic event occurred when she was 12 years old, and her father abandoned the family.
+It was after this that she dropped her middle name and assumed her mother’s maiden name.

-During the Depression’s early years Lange’s interest in social issues grew and she began to photograph the effects of the economy on residents of the city.
+During the Depression’s early years, Lange’s interest in social issues grew, and she began to photograph the economy’s effects on residents of the city.

-A 1934 exhibition of these photographs introduced her to Paul Taylor, an associate professor of economics at the University of California at Berkeley, and in February 1935 the couple together documented migrant farm workers in Nipomo and the Imperial Valley for the California State Emergency Relief Administration.
+A 1934 exhibition of these photographs introduced her to Paul Taylor, an associate professor of economics at the University of California at Berkeley.
+In February 1935, the couple documented migrant farmworkers in Nipomo and the Imperial Valley for the California State Emergency Relief Administration.
 Copies of the reports Lange and Taylor produced reached Roy Stryker, who headed the Resettlement Administration and offered Lange a job in August 1935.
 Unlike the agency’s other photographers, Lange did not move to Washington but used her Berkeley home as a base of operations.
 Lange divorced Dixon and married Paul Taylor that winter.

 Lange returned to the Imperial Valley in early 1937 for the Resettlement Administration.
 The valley was in a state of crisis, and on February 16, 1937, Lange reported on the situation to Stryker: